The ACNC Annual Report 2021-22 provides an overview of the Commission's work in the 2021-22 financial year.

 - enhance transparency and promote good governance of the sector

-- monitor charities for compliance with legal requirements and act on identified concerns
+- monitor charities for compliance with legal requirements, as well as act on identified concerns

 - work across governments to reduce unnecessary regulation.